Cannondella/CF/Readme.md

 Removed HTTPs listener, no ACM cert/domain/dns
 Removed listener and target group from ALB config, created manually outside of the ALB Module
 Associated target group to ASG via the tg.tf config file

-# To do
-Add a second bastion server in second AZ
-set launch template to use data block to lookup latest AL2023 AMI ID
-add EBS volumes for ASG to have name of the ec2, attachedTo tag and nametag
-Attach a regional WAF to the ALB with some basic AWS managed rules
-Register a domain and assign an ACM Cert to the ALB and a DNS entry for the cname to point to the ALB hostname
-I created the SSH keypairs manually inside of AWS and referenced them in the docs, but could generate key material for the keypair locally and create using that key material in the future.
-Did not want to expose any keypairs in the config/git repo.
-The SSH Management EC2 uses a randomly assigned public IP that is lost on stop/start.
-Assign a static EIP so the IP is not lost

-# Steps for deployment
-cd /env/dev
-aws configure sso (use profile name dev)
-terraform init
-terraform apply

-# Steps to SSH
-SSH to bastion host
-Putty using private key, dev-ssh.ppk (windows), dev-ssh.pem (linux)
-User is ec2-user

-SSH to AppServer instances from bastion host:
-copy dev-ssh.pem to dir below
-chmod 400 ~/.ssh/dev-ssh.pem
-ssh -i ~/.ssh/dev-ssh.pem ec2-user@<privateIP>